Clint Russell, Reed Coverdale & Andrew Stern | From Liberty To Lockdowns & Back | OAP #19

 Really?

-Are we I'm not following this?
+Are we, I'm not following this?

 Is that what's happening?

-Same thing.
+Same thing?

 Really?

-Well, I mean, when the medium when the medium house home, excuse me, when the median home value increases 23 or 25% over the course of a year, and that year was a basically nationwide lockdown.
+Well, I mean, when the medium, when the median house home, excuse me, when the median home value increases 23 or 25% over the course of a year, and that year was a basically nationwide lockdown, it doesn't really make any sense why prices would go up because it's not like people were making money last year.

-Yeah, maybe that explains one percent.
+Yeah, maybe that explains 1%.

-Well, well, no, it does explain a big chunk of it, but it doesn't explain why you wouldn't have collapsing prices in those cities, which to a large extent you do not.
+Well, no, it does explain a big chunk of it, but it doesn't explain why you wouldn't have collapsing prices in those cities, which to a large extent you do not.

-And the the the real underlying factor, the tie that binds between those two uh you know, disparate market uh marketplaces is that interest rates are hyper low and you can't find yield anywhere, so everyone is gonna buy real estate because it's a place to store capital, and that's all there is to it.
+And the real underlying fact of the tie that binds between those two disparate marketplaces is that interest rates are hyper low and you can't find yield anywhere.

-There is no rescue.
+There is no rationale.

 That's me.